 Chords diagram info

 The easiest way to learn chords without an instructor is to study pictures with illustrations of chords.
-To simplify pictures and to make them faster to interpret Pianochord.org use diagrams with a red color marking keys to play.
+To simplify the pictures and make them easier to interpret, Pianochord.org use diagrams with red color marking keys to play.

-By looking at the two images, you can compare a realistic picture with the diagram and easy understand how to read chord diagrams on this site.
+By comparing the two images, a realistic picture and a diagram, you can easily understand how to read chord diagrams on this site.

-On the picture above three fingers are pressing down the keys and playing a C major chord.
+In the picture above, three fingers are pressing down the keys to play a C major chord.
 The diagram below is illustrating the same chord.

 To play the chord, press down all the keys with red color simultaneously.